mjarkk/yarql/README.md

 type BarWImpl struct{}

 // Implements hints this library to register BarWImpl
-// THIS MUST BE CALLED FOR EVERY TYPE THAT IMPLMENTS InterfaceType var _ = graphql.Implements((*InterfaceType)(nil), BarWImpl{})
+// THIS MUST BE CALLED FOR EVERY TYPE THAT IMPLEMENTS InterfaceType var _ = graphql.Implements((*InterfaceType)(nil), BarWImpl{})

 func (BarWImpl) ResolveFoo() string { return "this is bar" }